About Me

 • Eran Bamani, Nadav D. Kahanowich, Inbar Ben-David and Avishai Sintov

 • The Paper was accepted for IEEE robotics and automation letters 2021.
-Robust Multi-User In-Hand Object Recognition in Human-Robot Collaboration Using a Wearable Force-Myography Device
+Robust Multi-User In-Hand Object Recognition in Human-Robot Collaboration Using a Wearable Force-Myography

 Scaled Modeling and Measurement for Studying Radio Wave Propagation in Tunnels